evgenyneu/evgenii.com/app/_posts/blog/2014-03-02-taming-google-penguin.md

 Improve the content in as many ways as you can: make it more detailed, informative, entertaining and up-to-date.

-You need to create the best resourse about your topic.
+You need to create the best resource about your topic.

 The goal is to create content that people will link to.